 It’s been awhile since I’ve written.
-I’ve been busy coming up to speed as an SRE with an awesome team at LogDNA!
+I’ve been busy coming up to speed as an SRE with an awesome new team!

 It’s gardening season up here in the Northern Hemisphere and while I was dealing with some trees and bushes that had died with a recent ice storm, I thought about the similarities in dealing with systems.